 The editorial office of the IJME should have a clear understanding of the list of authors in order of contribution to the paper.
 All authors are responsible for the content and writing of the paper.
 Authors submitting a paper must have confirmed that the manuscript has been read and approved by all authors and that all authors agree to the submission of the manuscript to the IJME.
 ALL named authors must have made an active contribution to the conception and design and/or analysis and interpretation of the data and/or the drafting of the paper.
 ALL must have critically reviewed its content and have approved the final version submitted for publication.
 Participation solely in the acquisition of funding or the collection of data does not merit authorship status.
 General supervision of the research group is not adequate for authorship.
-Except in the case of complex large-scale or multi-centre research, the number of authors should not exceed six.
+Except in the case of complex large-scale or multi-centre research.
 Those who have had a marginal contribution to the paper (e.g. colleagues who have just reviewed the manuscript) should be named in the Acknowledgments section.
 This section should be addressed after the conclusions (see below).

 It should be noted that IJME follows the Uniform Guidelines for Biomedical Journals Requirements of the ICMJE (International Committee of Medical Journal Editors) for determining authorship (Vancouver Group Guidelines 2001).
 According to the ICMJE, authorship criteria should be based on: (a) substantial contributions to conception and design of, or acquisition of data or analysis and interpretation of data, (b) drafting the article or revising it critically for important intellectual content, and (c) final approval of the version to be published.
 Authors should fulfil conditions a, b and c.
 It is a requirement that all authors have appropriate accreditation upon submission of the manuscript.
 Contributors who do not qualify as authors should be mentioned under acknowledgements.